 Here’s another thing to consider… In a shortened shot clock basketball game, more late clock scenarios will arise where your best scorer will not be the only one with the ball in their hands.

-IMPACT: More players have to have skills to initiate scoring; either by creating for themselves or for a teammate.
+IMPACT: More players have to have the skills to initiate scoring; either by creating for themselves or for a teammate.

 As a friend and mentor of mine, Mike MacKay, once wrote: “If at the end of a clock you: [a] always run continuity, [b] have to yell set up, or [c] rely on same size screens you may need to reconsider what you do late in the clock [in the FIBA game].
 Your players need to DEVELOP THE SKILLS TO MAKE PLAYS, NOT RUN PLAYS.”